Historical metrology: Published reports

 For some countries, principal divisions of executive governments have published reports that compile formerly used weights and measures.
 For example, this has been done for Bolivia, Great Britain, Costa Rica, Mexico, Portugal, Spain, Tanzania and the United States.
-In 1954, 1955, and 1966, the United Nation compiled reports that were aimed at giving an overview of the non-metric units then in use in different parts of the world.
-In 2018, the first of three volumes of the book "Encyclopaedia of Historical Metrology, Weights, and Measures", was published.
+In 1954, 1955, and 1966, the United Nations compiled reports aimed at giving an overview of the non-metric units then in use in different parts of the world.
+In 2018, the first of three volumes of the book "Encyclopaedia of Historical Metrology, Weights, and Measures" was published.
 The book addresses the myriad units of measurement that have arisen through the ages, from weights used by ancient cultures to the scientific units of the modern world.

-Representatives

-Among the representatives of historical metrology since the second half of the 20th century may be mentioned, among others Chengluo Wu, Florian Huber, Harald Witthöft, István Bogdán, Jan Gyllenbok, Jean-Claude Hocquet, Luís Seabra Lopes, Pierre Charbonnier, Richard Keir Pethick Pankhurst, Rolf C A Rottländer, Ronald Edward Zupko and Walther Hinz.